Computer Monitor and Electronic Devices Disposal

-Keep lead and other toxic metals out of UCSD trash by properly disposing of computer monitors, televisions, cell phones, and electronic devices.
+Keep lead and other toxic metals out of UC San Diego trash by properly disposing of universal wastes.

 Cell phones

-Return unwanted mobile phones to the service provider.
+Return unwanted cell phones to the service provider.
+California law requires vendors to accept their returned products.
 When that's not possible, use either a cell phone collection bin on campus or the Campus Mail.

 • Cell phone bins are located at: